chess3official/chess3-whitepaper/nft-collection/chessalienz-pawnz.md

 Meet the hand-designed vector pawn beings from the CHESS3 dimension.
 These aren't just digital collectibles—they're your passport to an interstellar chess r3volution.

 Each Chessalienz represents a unique character role in the Chess3 universe, from fierce Fighters to mystical Shamans, from cunning Thieves to noble Commanders.
-Together, they form an army of chess warriors ready to grant Earthlings access to their interstellar P2E chess shenanigans.
+Together, they form an army of chess warriors ready to grant Earthlings access to interstellar P2E chess shenanigans.

 ## Why "Pawnz"?